Skip to content

 7. Provide a Parent Community

 Creating communities where working mothers (and fathers too) can talk about their experiences as parents and caregivers is becoming more popular in big companies.
-You don’t need a formal group if your company is small — even just a dedicated Slack channel for parents where they can chat, share tips, and commiserate about struggles can help working mothers feel cared for.
+You don’t need a formal group if your company is small — even just a dedicated Slack channel for parents where they can chat, share tips, and commiserate about struggles can help working mothers feel supported in your workplace.

 8. Create an Inclusive Work Environment